 Like 99.9999 percent of the people I have met, I have never run a police department or been a police officer.
 My guess is it is a job that has components us civilians can’t understand.
 One component that comes to mind is with Chicago on track to at least equal the 3,000-shootings that occurred in 2016, and CPD clearance rates of homicides still below the 30 percent mark; why are police officers writing tickets in residential areas at night.

 The city’s Eighth Ward is home to two exceptionally popular night spots – The Family Den and the Dating Game Lounge.
-The side-by-side locations in the 8900 block of Stony Island attract millennials, octogenarians and just about everyone in between.
+The side-by-side locations in the 8900 block of Stony Island attract Millennials, octogenarians and just about everyone in between.

 Parking on Stony Island fills up early and stays that way for much of the night.
 Club latecomers are relegated to spots a few blocks unless they want to risk a parking ticket.
 That’s right even at 11 p.m.
 CPD SUVs pull up on the street immediately west of Stony and start writing tickets.

 This has to be one of the most extreme revenue hustles in Chicago.
 Isn’t there a better use of CPD personnel than writing tickets at night?
 Yes, these men and women enjoying the clubs are parked illegally, but wouldn’t it be more cost-effective to give overtime to some of those same people we see walking the street during the day issuing tickets?
 It simply seems that with crime at its current level, Alderman Michelle Harris would push Chief Eddie Johnson to have officers fan out into the parts of the ward where the real crime is going on.
-The move obviously is not a deterrent as on any given night every available parking spot on that street-Harper-are taken for at least a couple of blocks from the clubs.
+The move obviously is not a deterrent as on any given night every available parking spot on that street-Harper-are took for at least a couple of blocks from the clubs.